josephinebourghardt/MDEF/docs/term2/04-Prototyping for Design.md

 https://www.demandsage.com/helium-10-alternatives/

 To put theory into practice we worked with two different boards trying different inputs and outputs.
-The first boardwas to understand how to connect a LED and a button and to make the LED light up when the button is pressed.
+The first board was to understand how to connect a LED and a button and to make the LED light up when the button is pressed.
 We learned that in Arduino IDE there are options with preset code which we used here choosing the option 'Button'.
-We disconnected parts of the code as comments to
+We disconnected parts of the code as comments to test

-We then worked on a board with a Photo Cells that are sensors allowing to detect light, experimenting with light resistance, testing different light properties in the room to start with before connecting it to the first board to therafter sense the LED light that lights up when the button is pressed. https://learn.adafruit.com/photocells
+We then worked on a board with a Photo Cell, which is a sensor allowing to detect light, experimenting with light resistance, testing different light properties in the room to start with before connecting it to the first board to therafter sense the LED light that lights up when the button is pressed. https://learn.adafruit.com/photocells

 ![](../images/Prototyping/arduinomusic.jpg)